 I was immediately enthralled with the LED Cube instructable by CHR .

 I am going to give a piece of advice I saw there that made a lot of sense.
 READ EVERYTHING including all the comments.

 The hardest part is building a cube that is straight and square.
 I will be addressing this first.
-The end result is in the photos here.

 As I start out, I realize I will be "winging it" a lot here, so forgive me if I am unclear at any point, and feel free to ask questions.